Resource Graphs

 // Generate instance YAML

-const instanceYaml = graph.toYaml({
+const instanceYaml = factory.toYaml({

 name: 'my-app',